ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

      * (DeGreaser feature) created a knockoff Aegis of the Absolute spell for certain bosses.
      * Removed a lot of somewhat meaningless CX entries.
 115. Fixes to some Listo mods.
+116. Removed a bunch of stuff from autowares that shouldn't be there.

 ## Listonomicon v8.0.1 Spells 2.0 Edition